JatinderSingh24/FibonacciDifference/README.md

 # Fibonacci Difference

-This is a program writtin in C++ that takes in an integer (x) and returns the difference between x and the closest Fibonacci number
+This is a program written in C++ that takes in an integer (x) and returns the difference between x and the closest Fibonacci number

 Example: X = 15 returns 2.
 Explanation: 15 falls between the Fibonacci Numbers 13 and 21, 15 is closer to 13, 15 - 13 = 2